News Archives

 God is in the midst of the normal – not just the fantastic, chocolate and sprinkled covered parts of life.
 God’s presence is made real when we take simple elements, like bread, and share it.
 This is why we should stick to what He invites us to do – offer the bread.

-Ellsworth Kalas ~ Jesus, the Name High Over All
+Jesus, The Name High Over All by Ellsworth Kalas

 June 18, 2014